-Mewing is a technique that uses the placement of the tongue to shape the jawline and face.
+Mewing is a technique that involves placing the tongue against the roof of the mouth to shape the jawline and face.
+Some people believe this can improve the aesthetic of the face.

 It is an increasingly popular technique on social media sites, but there is currently no scientific evidence to support it.